 Graduate students in Abbie Goldberg’s lab participate in a wide range of research-related activities, including: designing interview questions and selecting measures; interviewing participants; designing the newsletters which we send to our participants; coding and entering data; transcribing interviews; supervising undergraduate research assistants; writing peer-reviewed publications; and presenting our research at national conferences.

-Abbie Goldberg currently has three doctoral students, and two recent graduates.
+Abbie Goldberg currently has five doctoral students, and two recent graduates.

 Jordan Downing, Ph.D. received her doctorate in clinical psychology from Clark University in 2013.
 She is broadly interested in how gender, sexual orientation, race, and other socio-cultural factors shape individual and family development.
 She has been particularly interested in understanding how experiences of marginalization and discrimination impact identity formation.